lake-rs/embedded-cal/README.md

 The project is currently being launched, and expected to become usable before the end of 2025.

+## Publications

+`embedded-cal` was introduced in:

+* embedded-cal: A Formally Verified Cryptographic Provider for Embedded Platforms.
+Elsa Lopez Perez, William Takeshi Pereira, Thomas Watteyne, Christian Amsüss, Franziskus Kiefer and Jonas Schneider-Bensch, Karthikeyan Bhargavan, Mališa Vučinić.
+International Workshop on Security, Privacy and Trust in the Internet of Things (SPT-IoT), part of IEEE International Conference on Pervasive Computing and Communications (PerCom), Pisa, Italy, 16-20 March 2026. **(Best Paper Award).** [PDF is available!](https://hal.science/hal-05524081v1/document)

 ## Contributors

 The project is driven